rabeeshm/BCL-developer-docs/en/video-cloud/playback-api/assets/playback-api.md

 Here is the list of top level fields that are included in the response.

     account_id ad_keys created_at cue_points custom_fields
-    description duration id tags link long_description
+    description duration id link long_description name
-    name published_at reference_id sources text_tracks updated_at
+    poster_sources published_at reference_id sources tags
+    thumbnail_sources text_tracks updated_at

 * Both "sources" and "text_tracks" may be removed by certain source restrictions, such as TVE, see links above.

+The following types of image sources are returned.
+Within these arrays of maps, we currently only include "src" with the url.
+More fields might be returned in the future.

+     thumbnail_sources
+     poster_sources

+The following fields are **deprecated**, they return information on just a single image.
+These fields are no longer enough where there may be both https and http images, and perhaps more renditions of images in the future.

+    thumbnail poster

+#### Video sources fields included

-With in the "sources" maps, the following fields are kept.
+With in the video's "sources" maps, the following fields are kept.

-    app_name asset_id codec container duration height
+    avg_bitrate app_name asset_id codec container duration height
     id size src stream_name streaming_src type width

 * The source "src" contains the url for this rendition of the video.